All Episodes

 Isn't that true?

-It's nonstop.
+It's non-stop.

-This goes on you you it just every day.
+This goes on just every day.

-It's it's one more thing.
+It's one more thing.

-But I promise you they are going to vote for a budget that says they'll do entitlement reform, but I'm gonna force an amendment vote, and on the amendment I will say, okay, let's have instructions in the bill as to how we could do entitlement reform with a simple majority through budget reconciliation, and I guarantee they'll all vote no.
+And on the amendment, I will say, okay, let's have instructions in the bill as to how we could do entitlement reform with a simple majority through budget reconciliation.

-We're also gonna do it on Obamacare.
+We're also going to do it on Obamacare.

 I'm guessing that most of the Republican leadership will vote against me on both of those amendments.

-Well I'm guessing you're probably right.
+Well, I'm guessing you're probably right.

 So now we're stuck with what?

-Now the president signaled today that he might be willing to cut a bipartisan deal to stabilize Obamacare because it's spiraling out of control.
+Now, the president signaled today that he might be willing to cut a bipartisan deal to stabilize Obamacare because it's spiraling out of control.

-He called it a quote short term solution so we don't have to worry about this transition into what you encouraged him to do.
+He called it a, quote, short-term solution, so we don't have to worry about this transition into what you encouraged him to do.

-And those are not two people I have any confidence in and I'm going to tell you the worst of them all is is your fellow Kentucky Senator Mitch McConnell who can't get a darn thing done.
+And I'm going to tell you who the worst of them all is: your fellow Kentucky senator, Mitch McConnell, who can't get a darn thing done.

 We shouldn't bail out Obamacare.